liferay/liferay-docs/developer/customization/articles/customizing-widgets/01-intro.markdown

 implementing Widget Templates for your custom portlet.
 The list below highlights some of the methods defined specifically for Widget Templates:

-**getClassName():** Defines the type of entry your portlet is rendering.
+`getClassName():` Defines the type of entry your portlet is rendering.

-**getName():** Declares the name of your Widget Template type (typically, the name of the portlet).
+`getName()`: Declares the name of your Widget Template type (typically, the name of the portlet).

-**getResourceName():** Specifies which resource is using the Widget Template (e.g., a portlet) for permission checking.
+`getResourceName()`: Specifies which resource is using the Widget Template (e.g., a portlet) for permission checking.
 This method must return the portlet's fully qualified portlet ID (e.g., `com_liferay_wiki_web_portlet_WikiPortlet`).

-**getTemplateVariableGroups():** Defines the variables exposed in the template editor.
+`getTemplateVariableGroups()`: Defines the variables exposed in the template editor.

-Next, you'll explore how to define permissions for your portlet's Widget Templates.
+Next, you define permissions for your portlet's Widget Templates.

 ## Defining Permissions

-Once you've registered your portlet to use Widget Templates, you must define permissions for them; without permissioning, anyone in the site could access and change your widget's display templates.
-Configuring permissions lets administrative users grant permissions only to the roles that should create and manage display templates.
+Once you've registered your portlet to use Widget Templates, you must define permissions for them; without permissions, anyone in the Site could access and change your widget's display templates.
+Configuring permissions lets administrative users grant permissions only to the Roles that should create and manage display templates.

 This is done by creating a `default.xml` file in your portlet defining the